Hsien-HsiuLiao/wikipedia-search/README.md

 Pressing return or clicking the submit button queries the Wikipedia API and returns 10 search results.
 Will add feature to select number of results

-Each result has a title, summary and link to Wikipedia article
+Each result has a title, summary and link to a Wikipedia article